kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Meeting Christine

 - I meet Christine BJ for lunch and tell her everything that's been going on.
-- I'm upset when she laughs in a jeering manner when I tell her that the teachers threw water on me from an upstairs window.
+- I'm upset when she laughs at me in a jeering manner when I tell her that the teachers threw water on me from an upstairs window.
 - I realize there's really very few people I can trust, if anyone.

 ## Year 4 professional piano begins